rachelmoon290/apatinder-documentation/docs/index.md

 ## Summary
-In conclusion, we have a working web architecture that performs dog recommendations for potential adopters, .
+In conclusion, we have a working web architecture that performs dog recommendations for potential adopters

 Our web application will help improve dog adoption rate by recommending the right dogs that the adopters are more likely to adopt and keep.
 Furthermore, our application helps publicize even the dogs that have stayed long in the shelter, by featuring them on the main page as featured dogs, and